Visitor’s visa and residence permit

 Please note the following:

-VFS Global: VFS' Visa Application Centers in the UAE, Saudi Arabia Pakistan, and Teheran are open, but with reduced capacity.
+VFS Global: VFS' Visa Application Centers in the Iran, Pakistan, the United Arab Emirates and Saudi Arabia are open, but with reduced capacity.
 Please visit www.vfsglobal.com for more information and to book an appointment.

 Interviews: Interviews are being conducted through the VFS Application Centres.
 However, to protect our staff and the applicants from the risk of contracting Covid-19, it is not possible for interviews to be conducted at our Embassies in Teheran and Islamabad at this time.